 However, because heel and foot conditions tend to have similar symptoms, our 5-star Pecan Grove podiatrist recommends consulting your podiatrist for a proper diagnosis.
 An x-ray will help to clarify whether Haglund’s deformity is the root of the issue.

 Conservative approaches to treating Haglund’s deformity focus on removing pressure from your heel bone.
 By taking this pressure off the heel your pain will be reduced.
 Wearing open backed shoes can help to alleviate that strain.
 The following treatment options are also helpful:

 - Take anti-inflammatory drugs such as ibuprofen or aspirin

 - Wear orthotics & heel pads

 In severe cases, after conservative efforts have been exhausted, our podiatrist in Pecan Grove TX says surgery is a good option, but the last one.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.